 Ms. Quintal received her BA with First Class Honours in Psychology from McGill University and her Master's degree in Developmental Psychology from York University.
-She is registered as a psychologist with the College of Psychologists of Ontario, and serves as an oral examiner and interviewer for the College.
+She is registered as a psychologist with the College of Psychologists of Ontario and serves as an oral examiner and interviewer for the College.
 Ms. Quintal has extensive experience working with children and adolescents with a range of disabilities and special needs both at Holland Bloorview Kids Rehab and in her private practice.
 At Holland Bloorview she provides psychological services including assessment, consultation, education, and short periods of counselling when required to clients and families in the Child Development Program.
-Her work focuses primarily on cognitive based challenges including assessment and diagnosis in the areas of learning disability, intellectual disability, attention deficit hyperactivity spectrum disorder.
-Provision of disorder, and autism management and programming strategies to families, schools and/or rehab teams are also an important outcome of learning, achievement, adaptive and behavioural assessments.
+Her work focuses primarily on cognitive based challenges including assessment and diagnosis in the areas of learning disability, intellectual disability, attention deficit hyperactivity disorder, and Autism Spectrum Disorder.
+Provision of management and programming strategies to families, schools and/or rehab teams are also an important outcome of learning, achievement, adaptive and behavioural assessments.

-In the teaching realm Ms. Quintal has extensive experience as a practicum supervisor, and is presently the Coordinator of Practicum Students in Psychology.
+In the teaching realm Ms. Quintal has extensive experience as a practicum supervisor.
 She has been an invited speaker on topics related to learning issues associated with neurological disabilities.